-Dr. Ograin is the Director and Faculty Advisor of the UCSB Mathematics Project.
-He is an Associate Teaching Professor at UCSB with a joint appointment in the Departments of Mathematics and Education.
+Dr. Ograin is the Director, Faculty Advisor and Principal Investigator of the UCSB Mathematics Project.
+He is a Teaching Professor at UCSB with a joint appointment in the Departments of Mathematics and Education.
 He oversees the various institutes and workshops of the UCSB Mathematics Project, directs project personnel in their roles, and ensures rigorous mathematics content and engaging teacher practice for participants.

-Dr. Brenner is the Principal Investigator and Research Advisor for the UCSB Mathematics Project.
-She is a Professor in the Department of Education of the Gevirtz Graduate School of Education.
+Dr. Lambert is a Co-Principal Investigator, Assistant Director and Research Advisor of the UCSB Mathematics Project.
+She is an Associate Professor in the Department of Education in the Gevirtz School of Education.
 Her scholarly work investigates the intersection of disability studies in education and mathematics education.
 Her goal is to increase access to meaningful mathematics for students with disabilities.
 She also constructs research models, implements program evaluation, and supervises graduate student researchers assisting with the program.

-Mr. Linder is the Assistant Director for the UCSB Mathematics Project.
+Mr. Linder is an Assistant Director for the UCSB Mathematics Project.
 He is the Mathematics Specialist at Montecito Union School and a veteran of UCSB Mathematics Project leadership.
 He specializes in mathematics instruction for primary grades, and his role at MUS is to assist teachers in facilitating mathematics lessons and to provide math enrichment for the students.
 Mr. Linder provides his expertise in various areas of mathematics education, especially for our elementary school teachers and our leadership cadre.

 Ms. Nguyen is an Advanced Team Specialist in Mathematics at Amplify.
 Her team provides professional development to in-service teachers and works with offices of education and districts as adoptions unfold.
 She is a veteran leader with the UCSB Mathematics Project, and is an expert at designing activity-based and inquiry-based lessons for use in the classroom.
 She is also very knowledgeable about technological resources and applications appropriate for use by teachers and students.

 Abbey Shaw Linder

 Ms. Shaw Linder is a first grade teacher at Rio del Sol Elementary School in Oxnard.
 She is another veteran teacher leader for the UCSB Mathematics Project.
 Her expertise is in engaging mathematics teaching practices for primary grades, especially number talks and models for understanding addition and subtraction.